The Most Beautiful Hikes in the Bay Area

 Hike distance: 6.1 miles

-At 3,849ft, Mount Diablo is one of the Bay Area’s tallest mountains.
-And you know what that means: crazy good views... and a lot of work to get to the peak.
-Sorry about that.
-The Grand Loop takes at least half a day, but ultimately provides a birds-eye view of the Bay Area, and, on a super clear day, you can even see the Farallon Islands, Sierra Nevadas, and Mt.
-Lassen (!!!).
-It can get steep at times, so you want to wear shoes or hiking boots with good tread.
-And pack more water than you think you’ll need -- there’s not a lot of shade.
-Adventures!
+At 3,849 feet elevation, Mount Diablo is one of the Bay Area’s tallest mountains.
+And you know what that means: amazing views… and a lot of work to get to the peak.
+The Grand Loop takes at least half a day, but provides the ultimate, birds-eye view of the Bay Area, and, on a super clear day, you can even see the Farallon Islands, Sierra Nevadas, and Mt.
+Lassen.
+It can get steep at times, so you’ll want to wear shoes or hiking boots with good tread.
+And pack more water than you think you’ll need—there’s not a lot of shade.

 Hike distance: 1.2 miles

-If you’re into gorgeous sunsets (which you are, unless you're the aforementioned joyless robot), the East Peak on Mount Tam is the place to be on a clear evening.
-At 2,570ft, it’s the highest point, and also super easy to get to.
+If you’re into gorgeous sunsets, the East Peak on Mount Tam is the place to be on a clear evening.
+The highest point is at 2,570 feet and super easy to reach.
 In fact, the Plank Walk Trail is so easy and short that we’re going to recommend you start with the Verna Dunshee loop first.
 This trail gives you views of San Francisco, Northern Marin, and the East Bay, and is a full loop that’s only a little more than half a mile.
-When you arrive back at the parking lot, just get onto the Plank Walk, which is about a quarter of a mile and takes you all the way to the summit.
+When you arrive back at the parking lot, get onto the Plank Walk, which is about a quarter of a mile and takes you all the way to the summit.
 Linger here, watch the sunset, and then head back down before it gets too dark.

 Mill Valley to Stinson Beach

 If you live in San Francisco and haven’t hiked the Dipsea Trail from Mill Valley to Stinson Beach, it’s time to change that.
-The moderate to difficult (definitely not for beginners) trail gives you everything you want in a Northern California hike and more... at times, maybe a little too much more, but c’mon.
-You’ve got this.
-The views are everything.
-And we mean that metaphorically and literally.
-As in, they’re great, but you’ll also see the Bay, the Golden Gate Bridge, Mt.
-Tam, the Pacific Ocean, redwood trees, Stinson Beach, and there’s a chance you’ll also spot some wildlife along the way -- they kind of encompass the beauty of the Bay area.
+The moderate to difficult (definitely not for beginners) trail gives you everything you want in a Northern California hike and more... at times, maybe a little too much more, but you’ll be rewarded with spectacular views of the Bay, the Golden Gate Bridge, Mt.
+Tam, the Pacific Ocean, redwood trees, Stinson Beach, and there’s a chance you’ll also spot some wildlife along the way.
 You’ll also get to walk the famous Dipsea Stairs, cross a creek, and experience the steps best known as Steep Ravine.
 It’s a long hike, so bring layers and water, and maybe plan to have lunch in Stinson while you’re there.
-(If you're not feeling up to the whole deal, there’s also a slightly shorter hike that starts at Stinson and gives you a similar experience in "just" 7.5 miles.)
+(If you're not feeling up to the entire hike, there’s also a slightly shorter hike that starts at Stinson and gives you a similar experience in 7.5 miles.)

 Point Reyes National Seashore

-TLC once warned us against chasing waterfalls, and it might have been because they went on this particular hike and were totally exhausted... or it might have had something do with chasing dreams without thought for the future.
-Either way, now that the song is stuck in your head, ignore the lyrics and definitely go chase this 40ft tidefall that cascades down a cliff and directly onto the beach.
-While the massive waterfall is definitely the highlight of this trip (as it should be), the ocean views as you walk along the cliff are breathtaking throughout.
+TLC once warned us against chasing waterfalls, and it might have been because they went on this particular hike and were totally exhausted.
+Either way, now that the song is stuck in your head, ignore the lyrics and definitely go chase this 40-foot tidefall that cascades down a cliff and directly into the beach.
+While the massive waterfall is definitely the highlight of this trip, the ocean views as you walk along the cliff are breathtaking throughout.
 This hike is pretty intense, there are also a couple of steep parts, and the trail can get a little crowded, but it’s totally worth it.
-And pack a swimsuit: you’ll definitely want to stop at Bass Lake and have a go at the rope swing on your way back.
+If you want to stop at Bass Lake and have a go at the rope swing on your way back, be sure to start at the Palomarin Trailhead.

 San Mateo County